-Publications featured in include: Financial Times, The Daily Telegraph, The Guardian, Daily Express, Sky Sports, The i, International Investor, The Mirror, Daily Star, City AM, Daily Mail, Accountancy Today, Accountancy Daily, International Investment, Professional Adviser and Brinkwire.
+Publications featured in include: Financial Times, The Daily Telegraph, The Guardian, Daily Express, Sky Sports, The i, International Investor, The Mirror, Daily Star, City AM, Daily Mail, Accountancy Today, Accountancy Daily, International Investment, Professional Adviser, Brinkwire and Spears.

 - 246 footballers now under investigation – almost equivalent to ten Premier League squads